-If radio communication with the assigned Battalion Station is limited or not possible, written information must be brought to the Station by runners.
-Runners get to the Battalion Station using any means available; e.g. if the roads are passable, the "runner" can drive or bike.
+If radio communication with the assigned Battalion Station is limited or not possible, written information must be brought to the Station by runners using any means available; e.g. if the roads are passable, the "runner" can drive or bike.
 Runners report to the Communications lead for assignment and instruction.

-NERT Position Description: Emergency Responder - Field Team Leader
+NERT Position Description: Field Team Leader